Chenoa, Illinois

 Chenoa is a city in McLean County, Illinois, United States.
 The population was 1,695 at the 2020 census.
 The city is located at the intersections of Interstate 55, Historic Route 66, and U.S. Route 24.
-Founded in 1854 by Mathew T. Scott, Chenoa was created to provide a retail and trade center for his farm tenants as well as a grain shipping facility.
+Founded in 1854 by Matthew T. Scott, Chenoa was created to provide a retail and trade center for his farm tenants as well as a grain shipping facility.
 The Chenoa Centennial was celebrated in 1954.
 The town is situated in a highly productive agricultural area.
 The town school system closed at the end of the 2004 school year, consolidating with the nearby Prairie Central school district.

 History

 Founding of Chenoa

 Downtown Chenoa, Illinois in mid-March 2007.
 The Historic Mural seen here has since been painted over after the new library was built.

 The Town of Chenoa was laid out on May 13, 1856, by Matthew T. Scott.
-At this time the Chicago and Alton Railroad, had been running trains for almost two years, but the survey for the east-west Toledo, Peoria and Oquawka (soon to be the Toledo, Peoria and Western) had not reached McLean County.
+At this time, the Chicago and Alton Railroad had been running trains for almost two years but the survey for the east-west Toledo, Peoria and Oquawka (soon to be the Toledo, Peoria and Western) had not reached McLean County.
 Scott anticipated the place where the railroads would cross and platted the town which he called Chenoa.
-Matthew T. Scott (February 24, 1828 - May 21, 1891) was the son of a Kentucky banker and by the time he reached Illinois, was an experienced land developer who led a group of well financed investors.
+Scott (February 24, 1828 - May 21, 1891) was the son of a Kentucky banker, and, by the time he reached Illinois, was an experienced land developer who led a group of well-financed investors.
 The European settlement history of Chenoa began in 1854 when Matthew T. Scott began buying thousands of acres of land in this area.

 The Name Chenoa

 There has been much discussion about the meaning of the name Chenoa.
-Mid-nineteenth century histories explain that it was an Indian word for "Kentucky" and could therefore be rendered as "Dark and Bloody Ground."
-Callary makes it clear that this is incorrect and that this meaning is unknown in Kentucky.
+Mid-nineteenth century histories explain that it was a Native American word for "Kentucky" and could therefore be rendered as "Dark and Bloody Ground."
+Professor of linguistics Edward Callary makes it clear that this is incorrect and that this meaning is unknown in Kentucky.
 Others explain that Chenoa is a Cherokee word meaning "Dove" or "White Dove."
-Again this is not the case.
+Again, this is not the case.
 Dove in Cherokee is "waya" and white dove "unega waya."
-There is also the often-repeated story that Scott had originally wanted the name to read "Chenowa" but the railroad had mistakenly dropped the letter "w."
-This again is not true.
+There is also the often-repeated story that Scott had originally wanted the name to read "Chenowa," but the railroad had mistakenly dropped the letter "w."
+This, again, is not true.
 The railroad had no say in the naming of Chenoa; the spelling "Chenoa" is exactly how Scott recorded the name when he first laid out the town.
 However, "Chenoka" or "Chenoa" is one of many Native American names for the Kentucky River and this may explain how Scott got the idea that the word could be translated as Kentucky.